Ten Secrets the Louisiana Insurance Adjuster Won’t Share With You About Your Car Accident Claim

 You never want to go to trial unless it is absolutely necessary, even though you always have that right.
 But trials take more time and cost more money.
 That’s why it is usually more productive for both sides to negotiate out of court.
 However, if an insurance company refuses to pay what’s fair, we are always ready to take your case to court to get you the compensation to which you are entitled.

-9) The medical insurance adjuster cannot limit the medical treatment I receive
+9) The medical insurance adjuster cannot limit the medical treatment you receive

 I’ve been hurt in an accident and need to see a specialist.
 Can the insurance company limit who or what doctors I can see?